-My research interests revolve around questions of state-society relations, governance, political economy,
+My research interests revolve around questions of state-society relations, state transformation, governance, political

 Working in the tradition of critical, historical-sociological approaches in International Relations, my work draws out